 - 1. Shut off unit, including pilot.
-Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on orifice holder for dust and dirt (see Figure 48). - 3.
-Blow air through the ports/slots and holes in the burner.
+Allow unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes on injector holder for dust and dirt (see Figure 46). - 3.
+Blow air through the ports/slots and holes in the burner. - Check injector holder located at end of burner tube again.
+Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle.

-- Check orifice holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into the primary air holes on the orifice holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.
+- Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner repeat steps 3 and 4.

 Clean pilot assembly also.
-A yellow tip on the pilot flame indicates dust and dirt in the pilot assembly.
-There is a small pilot air inlet hole about 2" from where the pilot flame comes out of the pilot assembly (see Figure 49).
-With the unit off, lightly blow air through the air inlet hole.
+Additional cleaning may be needed for proper pilot operation based on use/lack of use.
+A yellow tip on the pilot flame may indicate dust and dirt in the pilot assembly.
+There is a small pilot air inlet hole about from where the pilot flame comes out of pilot assembly (see Figure 47).
+With unit off, lightly blow air through air inlet hole.
 You may blow through a drinking straw if compressed air is not available.